 WLS writing coaches provide writing support to all Duke Kunshan students, staff, and faculty.
 Our writing coaches come from different academic backgrounds and are familiar with a variety of writing styles and formats.
 Although our writing coaches are not editors, they can help with any stage of the writing process, from initial brainstorming, to structural revisions, to putting finishing touches on a final draft.

-We are pleased to be able to continue to offer coaching in writing and language learning during the Spring Semester.
-Learners will be able to make appointments for live online coaching sessions or asynchronous writing coaching on our scheduling system.
+We are pleased to be able to offer both face-to-face and online coaching in writing and language learning during the Fall Semester.
+Leaners can make appointments in our scheduling system.
 Please see “How to make an appointment” section below for detailed instructions.

 How to prepare for your writing coaching sessions